Voyeurism: Canada

+United Kingdom

 In some countries voyeurism is considered to be a sex crime.
 In the United Kingdom, for example, non-consensual voyeurism became a criminal offence on May 1, 2004.
 In the English case of R v Turner (2006), the manager of a sports centre filmed four women taking showers.
 There was no indication that the footage had been shown to anyone else or distributed in any way.
 The defendant pleaded guilty.
 The Court of Appeal confirmed a sentence of nine months' imprisonment to reflect the seriousness of the abuse of trust and the traumatic effect on the victims.

 In another English case in 2009, R v Wilkins (2010), a man who filmed his intercourse with five of his lovers for his own private viewing was sentenced to eight months in prison and ordered to sign onto the Sex Offender Register for ten years.
-In 2013, 40-year-old Mark Lancaster was found guilty of voyeurism and jailed for 16 months, after he tricked an 18-year-old student into traveling to a rented flat in Milton Keynes, where he filmed her with four secret cameras dressing up as a schoolgirl and posing for photographs before he had sex with her.
+In 2013, 40-year-old Mark Lancaster was found guilty of voyeurism and jailed for 16 months.
+He had tricked an 18-year-old student into traveling to a rented flat in Milton Keynes.
+There, he had filmed her with four secret cameras dressing up as a schoolgirl and posing for photographs before he had sex with her.

-In a more recent English case in 2020, the Court of Appeal upheld the conviction of Tony Richards after Richards sought "to have two voyeurism charges under section 67 of the Sexual Offences Act dismissed on the grounds that he had committed no crime".
-Richards "secretly videoed himself having sex with two women who had consented to sex in return for money but had not agreed to being captured on camera".
+In a more recent English case in 2020, the Court of Appeal upheld the conviction of Tony Richards.
+Richards had sought "to have two voyeurism charges under section 67 of the Sexual Offences Act dismissed on the grounds that he had committed no crime".
+Richards had "secretly videoed himself having sex with two women who had consented to sex in return for money but had not agreed to being captured on camera".
 In an unusual step, the court allowed Emily Hunt, a person not involved in the case, to intervene on behalf of the Crown Prosecution Service (CPS).
-Hunt had an ongoing judicial review against the CPS since the CPS had argued that Hunt's alleged attacker had not violated the law when he "took a video lasting over one minute of her naked and unconscious" in a hotel room on the basis that there should be no expectation of privacy in the bedroom.
+Hunt had an ongoing judicial review against the CPS.
+The CPS had argued that Hunt's alleged attacker had not violated the law when he "took a video lasting over one minute of her naked and unconscious" in a hotel room -- the basis being that there should be no expectation of privacy in the bedroom.
 However, in terms of what is considered a private act for the purposes of voyeurism, the CPS was arguing the opposite in the Richards appeal.
 The Court of Appeal clarified that consenting to sex in a private place does not amount to consent to be filmed without that person's knowledge.
 Anyone who films or photographs another person naked, without their permission, is breaking the law under sections 67 and 68 of the Sexual Offences Act.